evilru/quake3-vsp-stats/README.md

 All VSP commands can be called from the commandline and from the browser.
 The docker image comes with the following [cronjob](./docker/import-cron).

-It is available under the following url: http://yourserver.com/vsp.php.
+The webinterface is available under the following url: http://yourserver.com/vsp.php.

 ### VSP Header configuration